 - Your local power grid company is obliged to send us information about the amount of your surplus electricity to the accuracy of one hour.
 We will get this information for you from your power grid company.

 Getting a solar electricity system is a major investment and you should consider carefully whether it is a viable option.
 The rule of the thumb at the moment is that you will get the greatest financial benefit the more of the electricity you can use yourself.
 Using renewable produced energy at the property itself also improves the building’s energy-efficiency.

 If you are considering micro-generation, you should read your local power grid company’s instructions on connecting to the grid.
 This way you can ensure whether any surplus electricity can be sold back into the grid.
-See Vaasan Sähkö’s instructions here (in Finnish).
+See Vaasan Sähkö’s instructions here (in Finnish or Swedish).